 Jarman lived in warehouses along the Thames; vast abandoned spaces with enough light to inspire his first experimental super 8mm films.
 The period was idyllic, as Jarman remembered: “My warehouse gave me space… I slept on a sea of cushions in a greenhouse, which I covered with luminous stars.
 Below me, the Thames reflected light onto the ceiling.
 Dawn came up at Bankside on acid.”
 His friendship with Andrew Logan is acknowledged, whom Jarman interviewed for Warhol’s Interview magazine in 1974.
 It is an eclectic career in a London that has since drastically changed.

 Jarman’s last work to be featured is his film of 1987, The Last of England.
 The pensive student has long since departed.
 Jarman had been diagnosed with HIV/Aids (from which he died in 1994), and the film – with apocalyptic swirls of colour, scenes of an Alsatian muzzling an unconscious figure, drug use, a man holding out his arms in a deserted field – is politicised and angry, railing against a government and a disease, locating an individual struggle as part of a national story.
 Jarman’s early fascination with alchemy, and with early modern literature so preoccupied with the elements, remains and is re-imagined for his time: water, fire, light, flesh, denim and metal.

 Small but comprehensive, this multimedia collection illustrates a single strand of influence that dominated Jarman’s career.
 There are absences and gaps, but it is an intriguing glimpse at the artist’s lesser-known aspects.

-Derek Jarman: Pandemonium is at King’s Cultural Institute until 9th March 2014, for further information visit here.
+Derek Jarman: Pandemonium is at King’s Cultural Institute until 9th March 2014.
+For further information visit the museum’s website here.